hello-jinwoo/hdrnet-ciplab/README.md

-# Application of HDRnet Color Constancy
+# Application of HDRnet to Color Constancy
 - HDRnet from repository https://github.com/creotiv/hdrnet-pytorch

 Python 3.6